 - Health Canada finds no scientific evidence that establishes a link between ibuprofen, naproxen or other non-steroidal anti-inflammatory drugs (NSAIDs), and the worsening of COVID-19 symptoms.
 Anyone currently taking these medications to manage chronic illness should not stop taking them before speaking to a health care professional.
 Read more

 - Health Canada has created a free support app that will provide the latest updates and trusted resources on COVID-19.
 The app also has a section where you can self-assess your symptoms if you begin feeling ill.
 Read more

 Support for kids and teens living with pain and their families

 Solutions for Kids in Pain (SKIP) has put together a list of resources and apps that can help kids, teens and their families manage pain and well-being during this period of social distancing.
 Read more

 Family Caregivers of BC continues to offer support and resources for caregivers through their toll-free Caregiver Support Line.
 Call 1-877-520-3267 Monday to Friday, 8:30am - 4:00pm.

-People with pain who receive income and disability assistance will receive an additional $300 supplement for the months of April, May and June as additional financial support during COVID-19.
+- Temporary additional supports for people receiving income and/or disability assistance: People with pain who receive income and disability assistance will receive an additional $300 supplement for the months of April, May and June as additional financial support during COVID-19.
 No application is required and the benefit will be applied beginning April 22, 2020.
 Low-income seniors who receive the B.C.
 Senior's Supplement, and people who receive income or disability assistance and live in a special care facility, will also receive the additional benefit.
-Read more
+Read more.

 - Connect with others in pain on the free, anonymous LivePlanBe forum